500dpi/mp-aac/README.md

 Sara Jaljaa

 ### Overview
-A symbol-based AAC that aids verbal communication by returning the text-to-speech of version of the selected symbol.
+A symbol-based AAC that aids verbal communication by returning the text-to-speech version of a selected symbol.

 ---